 Interesting Discussions on Improving Corporate Sustainability at Book Launch

-In line with moving its research agenda forward and fostering an environment of knowledge creation, Wittenborg University of Applied Sciences has in the last few weeks taken several initiatives to promote and support the research and creative scholarly activities of faculty, staff and students.
+In line with moving its research agenda forward and fostering an environment of knowledge creation, WUAS has in the last few weeks taken several initiatives to promote and support the research and creative scholarly activities of faculty, staff and students.

 One of those activites in the week before Christmas was the launch of an insightful new book on corporate sustainability at Wittenborg Amsterdam which is bound to spark interest among academics and companies wishing to pursue more sustainable practices in their businesses.
 Another was an interesting Project Week where more than 140 undergraduates took part in the MIT World Climate Change Games – a role-laying exercise which simulates UN climate change negotiations.
 The idea was to have students research climate change and create awareness about the issue while learning how political power works and working together towards one goal.
 Two of Wittenborg's top researchers, Dr Teun Wolters and Dr Geert de Haan, also made presentations to students as part of preparing them for negotiations.